ourcodingclub/ourcodingclub.github.io/_tutorials/model-design.md

 10. [Hierarchical models using `MCMCglmm`](#MCMCglmm)

 {% capture callout %}
 ### All the files you need to complete this tutorial can be downloaded from [this repository](https://github.com/ourcodingclub/CC-model-design).
-Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.
+Click on `Code` -> `Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.
 {% endcapture %}
 {% include callout.html content=callout colour=alert %}